-Michael Kodas is an award-winning photojournalist and reporter, and the author of the bestselling book High Crimes: The Fate of Everest in an Age of Greed.
+Michael Kodas is the Associate Director of the Center for Environmental Journalism at the University of Colorado Boulder, an award-winning photojournalist and reporter, and the author of the bestselling book High Crimes: The Fate of Everest in an Age of Greed.

-His work has appeared in the New York Times, The Los Angeles Times, The Boston Globe, Newsweek, Outside.com, OnEarth.org, GEO, Der Spiegel, The Denver Post, The Atlanta Journal and Constitution and numerous other publications in the United States and abroad.
+His work has appeared in the New York Times, The Los Angeles Times, The Boston Globe, Newsweek, Outside.com, OnEarth.org, GEO, Der Spiegel, The Denver Post, The Atlanta Journal and Constitution, and numerous other publications in the United States and abroad.
+He has appeared on the PBS NewsHour with Judy Woodruff, All Things Considered on National Public Radio, Dateline NBC, and many other radio and television programs.
 From 1987 until 2008 he was a staff photographer, picture editor and writer at The Hartford Courant, in Hartford, Connecticut.

 For more than two decades Michael has taken his cameras and notebooks to the most difficult to reach environments on the planet.
 He has worked as a forest firefighter, circumnavigated Long Island Sound in a sea kayak, trekked through the rainforests of Brazil and Costa Rica, documented veterans mapping minefields in Vietnam, sailed aboard the Amistad, ridden fishing vessels into the Atlantic Ocean, and climbed to the summit of Ama Dablam, a 22,494-foot peak in Nepal.
 In 2004 and 2006 he climbed on Mount Everest to investigate crime in the Himalaya.

-Michael's multimedia speaking engagements describing stories like his climb to investigate crime on Mount Everest, and the resurrection of the Freedom Schooner Amistad, have drawn hundreds of visitors to universities and corporate events across the United States.
+Michael's multimedia speaking engagements have drawn hundreds of visitors to universities and corporate events across the United States.
 His photographs and video make for uniquely inspiring and motivating events.